Salaries of members of the United Kingdom Parliament

-The basic annual salary of a Member Of Parliament (MP) in the House of Commons is £84,144, as of April 2022.
+The basic annual salary of a Member of Parliament (MP) in the House of Commons is £93,904, plus expenses, since April 2025.
 In addition, MPs are able to claim allowances to cover the costs of running an office and employing staff, and maintaining a constituency residence or a residence in London.
 Additional salary is paid for appointments or additional duties, such as ministerial appointments, being a whip, chairing a select committee or chairing a Public Bill committee.

 The Independent Parliamentary Standards Authority was introduced in response to the parliamentary expenses scandal that broke in 2009.